Modelling the galaxy-halo connection with semi-recurrent neural networks: Predictions

 \subsubsection{Photometry}

 The small variance in predicted luminosities translates into a narrower range in band magnitudes.
 Each magnitude is plotted against the galaxy's stellar mass in \cref{fig:ugriz}, where despite the likeness of the distributions, the ``scatter'' in magnitudes is smaller, particularly for central galaxies.

-Photometric colour distributions are shown in \cref{fig:cols}, depicting the expected colour bimodality in multiple band differences, for both central and satellite galaxies.
+Colour distributions are shown in \cref{fig:cols}, depicting the expected colour bimodality in multiple band differences, for both central and satellite galaxies.
 The network models therefore distinguish ``blue'' star-forming galaxies and ``red'' quiescent galaxies in their predicted galaxy formation histories.

-The increased difficulty in predicting the luminosity at shorter wavelengths that is shown in figures~\ref{fig:spectra} and \ref{fig:spectra2} obviously translates to systematic offsets in the bluer photometric bands.
+The increased difficulty in predicting the luminosity at shorter wavelengths that is shown in \cref{fig:spectra} obviously translates to systematic offsets in the bluer photometric bands.
 We see this in colour distributions such as $u-g$ and $g-r$, where many red galaxies are shifted towards bluer colours.

-These colours are shown in relation to stellar mass in \cref{fig:cols2}.
-In the case for central galaxies, the errors are such that a predicted mass-colour relation arises which differs in shape from its true distribution.
-Again, we see offsets in colours evaluated at high mass, for satellites as well, and most notably with $u$ or $g$ band colours.
-Despite this, the general inclination of galaxy colour with regard to mass is such that high mass galaxies are redder.
+Despite offsets in colours evaluated at high mass, the general inclination of galaxy colour with regard to mass is such that high mass galaxies are redder.

 We showed in \cref{sec:lumfourier} that the error in the total luminosity of a given galaxy can be likened to the absence of high frequency modes in the star formation rate.
 It has been shown that these short star formation events impact the accuracy of photometric colours, particularly when they occur at recent times \citep{Chaves-MonteroHearin,Fraser}.
 We show that the error in $g-r$ colour scales with residual Fourier modes in \cref{fig:fouriergrcol}, and see that the behaviour of this correlation is similar to the effect on luminosities; but unlike the luminosity errors, this correlation is also visible for the Fourier modes in metallicity history.
 Noticing that some absolute colour residuals are similar in size to visible distortions of the $g-r$ distributions in \cref{fig:cols}, we see that the lack of short timescale events may explain distortions such as narrower peaks of the distribution.
 However, high-frequency \ac{zh} features are rare in the metal-rich galaxies whose metallicities are under-predicted, and the error in their colour may instead be due to inaccurate star formation histories.